b3rserker/root/README.md

 root
 ====

-Archlinux root disk modifications by me
+My Archlinux root disk modifications.
+This repo is used for tracking state of my (currently used) favorite distro.